BenoitAdam94/nullDC4Wii/README.md

 #### Game file in SD:/discs/

-For your folders with GDI in this directory
+Put your folders with GDI in this directory

 Might work for CDI / BIN / CUE / NRG / MDS / ELF, let me know please !